AMS - Amsterdam

 The train factor

-It is worth noting that for solo travellers and couples heading to central Amsterdam with manageable luggage, the train beats both options on price (EUR 5-6) and often on speed (15 minutes).
+It is worth noting that for solo travellers and couples heading to central Amsterdam with manageable luggage, the train beats both options on price (NS publishes it from EUR 5.50) and often on speed (15 minutes).
 The taxi vs transfer comparison is most relevant for groups, families, those with heavy luggage, or those heading outside the city centre.

 Bottom line

-Schiphol taxis are among the best airport taxis in Europe.
-The fixed pricing removes the main reason people distrust airport cabs.
-A pre-booked transfer at Schiphol is less about avoiding taxi hassles and more about specific needs: child seats, large groups, heavy luggage, or the comfort of being met inside the terminal.
+Schiphol taxis are among the best airport taxis in Europe — not because of a zone price that does not exist, but because a legal maximum caps them, the rate is on a card you can read, and the drivers are professional.
+Ask for the price and you will not be surprised.
+A pre-booked transfer at Schiphol is therefore less about avoiding taxi hassles and more about specific needs: child seats, large groups, heavy luggage, trips well outside the city where the meter runs up, or the comfort of being met inside the terminal.

 Related Airport Guides